Author Archive

 (Vacation rental) Home for the Holidays

-August 27th, 2018 | By Claudia Moreno
+August 27th, 2018 | By Moxie Girl Team

 It’s still summer, temperatures are still blazing and cooler weather seems like a distant mirage.
 But chins up, vacation rental homeowners!
 Perfect weather is much closer than it seems – and it’s bringing the holidays with it!
 Potential guests are currently scouring vacation rental websites in search of the perfect holiday vacation stay.
 Phoenix area vacation rental homes have been steadily increasing in popularity for holiday visits, and now is the time to start thinking about what you can do to increase your guest satisfaction during that busy holiday season.
 As always, Moxie Girl is here to help with some excellent tips for prepping your vacation rental home for the holidays!